Rokk: Kal-El, I have to tell you - we've heard of Lois Lane, Lana Lang, even Jimmy Olsen, but we've never heard a thing about any "Chloe Sullivan".

 - The Lord of the Rings Online is especially guilty.

-- The Third Age gets the same treatment with their own main party: Berethor the Gondorian soldier, Elegost the Ranger, Hadhod the Dwarf, Eaoden the Rider of Rohan, Morwen the Shield-maiden, and Idrial the Elf.
+- The Lord Of The Rings The Third Age gets the same treatment with their own main party: Berethor the Gondorian soldier, Elegost the Ranger, Hadhod the Dwarf, Eaoden the Rider of Rohan, Morwen the Shield-maiden, and Idrial the Elf.

-- In War of the Ring made by Sierra Entertainment, there's a female Haradrim assassin named Saleme.
+- The Lord of the Rings: War of the Ring has a female Haradrim assassin named Saleme.

 - The 2003 video game The Hobbit, also made by Sierra Entertainment, has Balfor, a Dwarf; Lianna, an Elf; and Corwin, a man.